ibexa/documentation-developer/docs/content_management/field_types/create_custom_field_type_comparison.md

 ## Create comparison engine

-The comparison engine handles the operations required for comparing the contents of Fields.
+The comparison engine handles the operations required for comparing the contents of fields.
 Each field type requires a separate comparison engine, which implements the `Ibexa\Contracts\VersionComparison\Engine\FieldTypeComparisonEngine` interface.

 For the "Hello World" field type, create the following comparison engine based on the engine for the TextLine field type.